Divergence conforming finite element methods for flow-transport coupling with osmotic effects

 To capture the velocity behaviour at the inlet, as well as the maximum permeate velocity, a free tangential stress $(\bsig\bn)\cdot\bt=0$ is imposed at $\Gi$.
 Similar results for the dual membrane channel are obtained if we consider $\bu_2$ as the corresponding velocity component on a Berman flow.

 The results for the first and second scenarios are depicted in Figure \ref{fig:channel-nospacer-velprescon-and-wall}.
 For the first case we can see that the velocity near the membrane is affected by the porosity and the transmembrane pressure.
-In addition, we notice, at the inlet (due to the minimal amount of salt compared to the rest of the membrane), a high flux in the normal direction of the velocity with respect to the membrane.
+Due to the minimal amount of salt compared to the rest of the membrane, at the inlet we observe a high flux in the normal direction to the membrane.
 In Figure \ref{fig:channel-comparacion-vel-con-pres} we compare the performance of both channels.
-It can be seen that the concentration profile and permeate velocity are highly dominated by the transmembrane pressure, irrespective of the choice of inlet profiles.
+The concentration profile and permeate velocity are highly dominated by the transmembrane pressure, irrespective of the choice of inlet profiles.
 On the other hand, we observe that the concentration profile at the membrane increases as we approach the end of the channel, consequently decreasing the permeate velocity.
 This is accompanied by a linear pressure drop, which behaves similarly for both scenarios.